 - Determine area coverage—Determine area coverage during events such as an invasive species removal or a search and rescue mission.

-Mobile workers control when they’re tracked, and administrators can view their tracks with the Track Viewer web app—or with other apps such as ArcGIS Dashboards or Map Viewer.
-In addition to location, tracking in Field Maps captures a variety of data that can be analyzed across ArcGIS.
+Mobile workers control when they share location, and administrators can view their tracks with the Track Viewer web app—or with other apps such as ArcGIS Dashboards or Map Viewer.
+In addition to location, the location sharing capability in Field Maps captures a variety of data that can be analyzed across ArcGIS.

-Location tracking can be used anywhere, even in areas without an internet connection.
-Mobile workers can start tracking using their mobile device or Apple Watch and can set a duration for how long they’re tracked.
+Location sharing can be used anywhere, even in areas without an internet connection.
+Mobile workers can start sharing location using their mobile device or Apple Watch and can set a duration for how long location sharing is enabled.

-When tracking is turned on, a bread crumb trail of tracks is recorded as mobile workers go about their day.
-Tracks are automatically uploaded to the location tracking service in your organization.
+When location sharing is turned on, a bread crumb trail of tracks is recorded as mobile workers go about their day.
+Tracks are automatically uploaded to the location sharing service in your organization.
 Field Maps minimizes battery impact by optimizing the frequency of upload and by monitoring the motion of the mobile device.

-In addition to using the Field Maps mobile app, mobile workers can use app links and Google Assistant to start tracking and set a tracking duration.
+In addition to using the Field Maps mobile app, mobile workers can use app links and Google Assistant to start sharing location and set a location sharing duration.

 View tracks in Field Maps

 Mobile workers can access their tracks from any map in Field Maps.
 This is helpful for mobile workers who want to check the ground they’ve covered during a work session.
 Tracks appear as a layer that can be turned on and off.
-For more information, see Start tracking.
+For more information, see Start sharing location.

 View tracks in other apps